purnur-schneider/purnur-schneider.github.io/docs/index.md

 In my previous roles, such as Acting Associate at BCI Investment Management and Head of Research at Insch Capital Management SA, I gained extensive knowledge of investment procedures, performance reporting, risk management, and client service.

-I also have experience in teaching and research assistantship in academia, where I taught and assisted courses on financial mathematics, portfolio management, and risk management.
+I also have experience in accounting and in academia, where I taught and assisted courses on financial mathematics, portfolio management, and risk management.

 Currently, I am volunteering at the CFA Society Victoria for the Financial Literacy Project, providing financial advice to underserved demographics.
 So far, we have delivered 7 workshops, most notably at Anawim House and Inter-Cultural Association of Victoria.